Ernie Leidiger: Minnesota House of Representatives

 Leidiger served on the Transportation, State Government, Jobs, and Public Safety Committees in the Minnesota House of Representatives.
 He was active in calling for holding the line on excessive spending in government.
 Leidiger was recognized by several organizations for his promotion of small businesses, and private sector job creation.
 He was a member of several transportation corridor working groups.

 Leidiger was a leader in promoting jobs in the state, and promoted the second chance coalition for former inmates.
 He also carried the E-Verify bill to help businesses to quickly establish a perspective workers eligibility to work in the United States.
 This bill was vetoed by the Democratic Governor.

+In May 2011, Leidiger invited Bradlee Dean, head of You Can Run But You Cannot Hide International, to deliver a prayer in front of the Minnesota House of Representatives.
+Dean was subsequently criticized by members of both parties for his divisive prayer; Leidiger apologized for inviting Dean, stating that it was an "honest mistake" and comparing his position on homosexuality to that of Nazi Germany.

 Leidiger was first elected to the House in 2010.
 In 2012 redistricting reduced the geographical size of the district, removing Scott County and renumbering the district to 47A.
 On May 15, 2012 Leidiger was endorsed for re-election by the Carver County GOP by acclamation without an opponent being nominated against him.
 On November 6, 2012, Leidiger was re-elected for a second term with 64% of the vote.
 He announced on February 5, 2014 that he would not run for re-election in 2014.